qhuang266/Spark-Streaming/docs/README.md

 ### Steps
 * `git clone git://github.com/apache/spark.git
 `
-* `./dev/make-distribution.sh --name spark-2.0.2 --tgz --mvn mvn -Psparkr -Phadoop-2.7 -Phive -Phive-thriftserver -Pyarn`
+* `./dev/make-distribution.sh --name spark-2.0.2 --tgz --mvn mvn -Phadoop-2.7 -Pyarn`
 * open Intellij IDEA, `open` -> `./pom.xml`, it all detect all modules in spark.
 And you can choose needed profiled, it will resolve the dependencies.
 This may cost a long time.

 ## Chapter 1 - Streaming Job Example, Module Introduction

 ### Overview
 First of all, let's talk about what is spark streaming.
-What is the difference between spark streaming programing and basic spark programming.
+What is the difference between spark streaming programing and batch spark programming.

-As the name suggests, spark streaming is for streaming job, e.g. you read continuous data from a Kafka topic, and manipulate them almost realtime, thus data sending and data processing can be doing in the same time.
-We don't need to wait until all data are sent, and then process all of them.
+As the name suggests, spark streaming is for streaming job, e.g. you read continuous data from a Kafka topic, and manipulate them almost realtime, in this way, sending data and processing data can be doing in the same time, we don't need to wait all data are sent, and then process all of them.

-Let's compare two example of spark streaming and common spark job.
+Let's compare two example of spark streaming and batch spark job.

 ```scala